Are you an optimist? If not, then how can you teach yourself to be optimistic?

 Lack of sleep can actually cause mood instability including anxiety, depression, and impulsivity (or impulsiveness).
 The general guideline is to get eight hours of sleep each night, or more.
 So make sure you’re getting enough sleep.
 It will boost your productivity, concentration, mood and happiness.
 Learn the 6 science-backed hacks to sleep deeper and wake up happier.

-Here is an Optimistic Statement to help you remember to prioritize your sleep habits:
+Here is a statement to help you remember to prioritize your sleep habits and be optimistic:

 Sleep well to be well.